VikentiosVitalis/distributed_systems/README.md

 ## Built with:
 * Python 3.8
-* Flask
+* Flask 8.1.1
 * HTML/CSS
 * JQuery

 ## Set-up:
-Inside the folder noobcash:
+Inside the folder 'noobcash; install the necessary requirements:

-* pip install -r requirements.txt
+ `pip install -r requirements.txt`

-* npm install
+ `npm install`

 ## Run application:
 * bootstrap node: ``python <PORT> <IP> <Number of Children in the System> true``
  example: ``python 5000 127.0.0.1 2 true``

 * simple node: ``python <PORT> <IP> <Number of Children in the System> no``
  example: ``python 5001 127.0.0.1 2 false``

 * Open Web Interface: Open at your browser the IP and PORT the node is registered.

 * Run CLI: ``cli.py <PORT> <IP>``

 If you want to run the tests inside the folders 5nodes and 10nodes replace app.py with app_auto.py.